 To talk about the history of Valley House we must go back to the late 1970s.
-The community of Stoke Heath in Coventry saw young people from the local area were struggling and getting into trouble so decided
+The community of Stoke Heath in Coventry saw young people from the local area were struggling and getting into trouble.

 A group of volunteers came together and came up with the idea that with access to emergency housing, these young people could be supported to make a change.
 They approached the local council for help, and were given a property - 84 Valley Road - and Valley House was born.

 Since its beginnings in 1977, Valley House has grown from a single house to an entire organisation offering a range of accommodation and community based services for vulnerable people in and around Coventry; offering supported accommodation for victims of domestic abuse and young parents as well as hosting a weekly youth group for people in the community.

 We also have our own Community Wellbeing Team in partnership with Citizens Advice and Accelerate which helps to support our service users with a wide range of issues including : how to apply for housing benefits, debt and money management, stress, self-esteem, anxiety and much more.